Lahiruerandika/AWS-SAA-CheatSheet/AWS Security And Disaste Recovery/AWS Secrets Manager.md

 - Mostly meant for RDS integration
 - Pricing: $0.40 per secret per month / $0.05 per 10K API calls + 30 day free trial
 - Stores key-value pairs for secrets

+## SSM Parameter Store vs Secrets Manager

+### Secrets Manager

+- Automatic rotation of secrets with AWS Lambda
+- Direct integration with RDS, Redshift, DocumentDB
+- KSM encryption is mandatory
+- Can integrate with ClouDFormation
+- In general a more expensive solution for storing secrets